 Is Peer-to-Peer Lending Secure?

-The process of peer-to-peer lending can be considered safe by most standards in the United States.
+The process of P2P lending can be considered safe by most standards in the United States.
 Major P2P platforms have security measures in place to verify identity and encrypt each webpage.

 Loans are reported to all major credit agencies and there are collection agencies available to help you recoup your investment in case of default.